Ask any Jamaican when the best time to visit the island is and why, and they’ll probably give a list of reasons to visit all year round.

 June to August is the best time for parties

 If there’s one thing that Jamaicans know how to do, it's party.
-From dancehall street parties to clubs, events happen 365 days a year, with peak party season during the summer months from June to August.
+From dancehall street parties to club nights, events happen 365 days a year, with peak party season during the summer months from June to August.

 During these months, you’ll find more reasonable prices on flights.
 Hotels in areas where major events are being held (like Montego Bay during Reggae Sumfest week) will also have discounted prices on deals, especially for large groups.